anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-03.md

 ## 3. Generate a Hudi (CoW) dataset in Cloud Storage

-Navigate to Jupyter on Dataproc and run ththe notebook nyc_taxi_hudi_data_generator.ipynb as shown below-
+Navigate to Jupyter on Dataproc and run the notebook nyc_taxi_hudi_data_generator.ipynb as shown below-

 ![README](../04-images/m03-01.png)
 <br><br>